 Some GI issues are not caused by viral or bacterial invaders, but from an overdose of toxic substances.

-"In children, the weekly pill reminders can be problematic because they are easy to access and can contain large amounts of medication," said Dr. Hanscom.
+"In children, the weekly pill reminders can be problematic because they are easy to access and can contain large amounts of medication," says Dr. Hanscom.
 "It's important to keep them where kids can't get to them."

 Unfortunately, someone with liver inflammation from substance toxicity will likely not have any symptoms other than fatigue until they're at the point of liver failure and they need emergency medical intervention.
 Liver function tests are not a random screening and are typically ordered to rule out other conditions such as hepatitis C, fatty liver and gallbladder disease.